 What It Does: ProWritingAid is a web editor and plugin that will clean up your writing by detecting grammar and spelling mistakes, plagiarism and contextual errors.
 It also analyzes your writing and produces reports on writing style, sentence length, grammar, and repeated words and phrases.

 Price: There’s a limited free version.
 If you upgrade to the premium membership, you can edit in Google Docs or Microsoft Word, access a desktop app and Chrome add-ins, and — best of all — lose the word-count cap.

-A year’s membership is $70.
-Or get two years for $100, three years for $140, or go the whole hog and buy a lifetime membership for $240.
+A monthly membership is $20, a year’s membership is $79, or go the whole hog and buy a lifetime membership for $240.

 Who It’s For: Anyone, including students, authors, freelancers or ESL writers.

-How It Works: Click on “Start Editing Now,” create a free account, then paste in your text.
+How It Works: Click on “Try the editing tool,” create a free account, then paste in your text.